AnimaApp/docs/src/v3/figma/prototype-link/project-settings.md

 - This piece of code will be embedded in the < body > of each of the webpages in your website and allow you to track traffic, usage, and much more.

-- Learn how to setup Google, Mix Panel, and StatCounter analytics.
-(LINK)
+- Learn how to setup [Google, Mix Panel, and StatCounter analytics](/v3/figma/prototype-link/analytics.html).

 ## Versions